Give us a missed call on

 After a month, Company S sells the steel furniture at ₹2 lakhs and charges 18% on sales (i.e., ₹36,000), taking the final sale amount to ₹2,36,000.

-Under ITC claim rules, Company S can claim the sum paid during purchase of raw materials from the final GST payable.
+Under ITC claim rules, Company S can claim credit for the GST paid on the purchase of raw materials against its output GST liability.
 That is:

 GST collected (output tax) = ₹36,000 (from sales)